 Beyond search in the simplest terms, the greater power of encoded data is in facilitating accurate and efficient analysis across whole corpora of encoded music.
 However, the reporting of results in ways that are suitable for those not trained in statistics still awaits consideration.
 In this respect the analysis of harmonic structure in movements and works by way of the visualization routines labeled "keyscapes" in the doctoral thesis of Craig Sapp (2011) provide the basis of endless comparison.
 A keyscape (Figure 12) shows elapsed time (horizontal dimension) and level of generalization of functional harmonic usage (vertical dimension).
-The temporal resolution is most precise along the bottom of the figure, most general at the top.

-33 Craig Stuart Sapp, "Computational methods for the analysis of musical structure," Ph.D. dissertation, Stanford University: http://purl.stanford.edu/br237mp4161.
+31 Craig Stuart Sapp, "Computational methods for the analysis of musical structure," Ph.D. dissertation, Stanford University: http://purl.stanford.edu/br237mp4161.